 Mineral water, sparkling water, tonic water, club soda, flavored water.
 There are so many water options to choose from, but how do they stack up against plain old tap water?
 And which is the most nutritious choice?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Sparkling water is tap water infused with carbon dioxide for carbonation.
+Sparkling water (or carbonated water) is tap water infused with carbon dioxide for carbonation.
 It won’t hydrate you any better than tap water, but you may prefer the tingly bubbles over the taste of flat water.

 But not all sparkling waters are created equal, so you’ll want to read the ingredients before buying or drinking one.
-If you see sugar, artificial sweeteners or artificial coloring (typically used as flavoring or as a preservative) on the label, skip the bubbly water and opt for tap water instead.
+If you see sugar, artificial sweeteners or artificial coloring (typically used as a flavoring or as a preservative) on the label, skip the bubbly water and opt for tap water instead.

 Mineral water is often naturally carbonated.
 But store-bought varieties differ from what you get from a home soda stream.
 Depending on the brand, they contain various amounts of calcium, sodium and magnesium.

 Calcium is important for bone health and overall muscle function.
 Magnesium helps your body regulate blood sugar and blood pressure.
 But the sodium may pose a problem if you’re on a low-salt diet.
 If that’s the case and you’re trying to limit your sodium intake, then tap water is the healthier choice.

 Many of us choose sparkling waters because they’re calorie-free.
 But it’s important to watch for hidden sugars and artificial sweeteners.